sbcshop/Ardi-32_Software/README.md

    Also, sample codes are available for Ardi32 shields
    - [Ardi Relay shield](https://github.com/sbcshop/ArdiFi_Software/tree/main/examples/Ardi32_relay_shield_interfacing) : code test switching of relays in sequence
    - [Ardi RFID shield](https://github.com/sbcshop/ArdiFi_Software/tree/main/examples/Ardi32_RFID_shield_interfacing) : code to test RFID module scan and switching of Relay
-   - [Ardi Display shield]() : testing of display and programmable buttons
+   - [Ardi Display shield]() : testing of display and programmable buttons, for this example to try you need to install [libraries](https://github.com/sbcshop/Ardi-32_Software/blob/main/libraries.zip) provided in github.
+[Step 3]() shows how to install libraries.
    - [Ardi UHF shield]() : testing onboard UHF module , buzzer and display unit of shield

    Using this sample code as a guide, you can modify, build, and share codes!!